tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `customevent`: this is a string representing a custom event that will be fired.
 See the event system section for more information

 #### Spawn and SummonAid

-For `spawn.json` the following actions are supported:

-* `result`: this is either 'deny', 'allow', 'default', or not specified.
-If you don't specify a result then whatever other mob control mods have decided is preserved.
-If you specify a result then In Control will take over (since the In Control rule will fire last).
-Use 'deny' to block the spawn.
-If 'allow' is used then the spawn will be allowed even if vanilla would normally disallow it (i.e. too much light).
-If 'default' is used then it is possible the spawn can still be denied if there is not enough light for example.
-Unless 'deny' is used then you can use any of the following actions:
-* `nbt`: allows you to add NBT to a spawned mob
-* `customname`: allows you to set a custom name for the spawned mob
-* `healthmultiply`: this is a floating point number representing a multiplier for the maximum health of the mob that is spawned.
-Using 2 here for example would make the spawned mob twice as strong.
-* `healthadd`: this is a floating point number that is added to the maximum health
-* `healthset`: this is a floating point number that is used as the maximum health
-* `speedmultiply`: this is a floating point number representing a multiplier for the speed of the mob
-* `speedadd`: this is a floating point number that is added to the speed
-* `speedset`: this is a floating point number that is used as the speed
-* `damagemultiply`: this is a floating point number representing a multiplier for the damage that the mob does
-* `damageadd`: this is a floating point number that is added to the damage
-* `damageset`: this is a floating point number that is used as the damage
-* `armormultiply`: this is a floating point number representing a multiplier for the armor of the mob
-* `armoradd`: this is a floating point number that is added to the armor
-* `armorset`: this is a floating point number that is used as the armor
-* `armortoughnessmultiply`: this is a floating point number representing a multiplier for the armor toughness of the mob
-* `armortoughnessadd`: this is a floating point number that is added to the armor toughness
-* `armortoughnessset`: this is a floating point number that is used as the armor toughness
-* `attackspeedmultiply`: this is a floating point number representing a multiplier for the speed of the mob
-* `attackspeedadd`: this is a floating point number that is added to the speed
-* `attackspeedset`: this is a floating point number that is used as the speed
-* `followrangemultiply`: this is a floating point number representing a multiplier for the follow range of the mob
-* `followrangeadd`: this is a floating point number that is added to the follow range
-* `followrangeset`: this is a floating point number that is used as the follow range
-* `knockbackmultiply`: this is a floating point number representing a multiplier for the knockback resistance of the mob
-* `knockbackadd`: this is a floating point number that is added to the knockback resistance
-* `knockbackset`: this is a floating point number that is used as the knockback resistance
-* `knockbackresistancemultiply`: this is a floating point number representing a multiplier for the knockback resistance of the mob
-* `knockbackresistanceadd`: this is a floating point number that is added to the knockback resistance
-* `knockbackresistanceset`: this is a floating point number that is used as the knockback resistance
-* `angry`: this is a boolean that indicates if the mob will be angry at and/or target the nearest player.
-For zombie pigman this will make them angry at the player immediatelly.
-Same for enderman and wolves
-* `potion`: this is either a single string or a list of strings.
-Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
-For example "minecraft:invisibility,10,1"
-* `potionnoparticles`: same as 'potion' but without particles
-* `helditem`: this is either a single string or a list of strings.
-Every string represents a possible item that the spawned mob will carry in its hand.
-This works only with mobs that allow this like skeletons and zombies.
-You can also specify a weight with this by adding `<number>=` in front of the string.
-Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
-* `armorboots`: this is either a single string or a list of strings representing random armor that the spawned mob will wear
-* `armorhelmet`: is either a single string or a list of strings representing random armor that the spawned mob will wear
-* `armorlegs`: is either a single string or a list of strings representing random armor that the spawned mob will wear
-* `armorchest`: is either a single string or a list of strings representing random armor that the spawned mob will wear

 In addition, `gamestage`, `playerhelditem`, and related tags (which are tied to a player) are also supported.
 In that case the nearest player will be used as the basis for deciding the rule.